 What Causes Rust Inside the Refrigerator?

-The most common cause of rust inside the refrigerator is moisture.
+The most common cause of rust inside the refrigerator is excess moisture.

-- To prevent rust formation, be sure to clean the fridge regularly and check for leaks.
+- To prevent rust formation, clean your fridge regularly and check for leaks.

 - If you notice any rust spots, sand them off and repaint the affected areas.